kathy999555/blockchain-developer-bootcamp-final-project/README.md

 Installing Dependencies instructions:
-To run in a local envrionment the following dependencies will need to be downloaded:
+To run in a local environment the following dependencies will need to be downloaded:

 npm install npx
 make sure have node.js